An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Sum and product rules

-At to this point the list of elementary mathematical rules of {\bf probability theory} has been completed.
-It comprises the {\bf sum rule}~(\ref{eq:sumrule}), the {\bf product rule}~(\ref{eq:productrule}), and the {\bf generalised sum rule}~(\ref{eq:gensumrule}).
+At this point the list of elementary mathematical rules of \textbf{probability theory} is complete.
+It comprises the \textbf{sum rule}~(\ref{eq:sumrule}), the \textbf{product rule}~(\ref{eq:productrule}), and the \textbf{generalised sum rule}~(\ref{eq:gensumrule}).
 We next turn to highlight a few important extensions of these rules when dealing with special kinds of sets of propositions.